Georges Danjou: Civilian medical career and activism

 After leaving active military service, Danjou qualified as a sanitary physician and began working as a ship's doctor.
-He advocated for significant maritime health reforms.
-However, his uncompromising reformist stance led to his resignation from this post.
+He advocated maritime health reforms, but later resigned from the post.

-Danjou then redirected his focus to physical education and physiotherapy.
-He traveled to Stockholm, Sweden, where he studied at the prestigious Royal Central Gymnastics Institute.
-Upon returning to France, he became a vocal critic of outdated practices in French physical and medical education.
+Danjou then worked on physical education and physiotherapy.
+He travelled to Stockholm, Sweden, where he studied at the Royal Central Gymnastics Institute.
+After returning to France, he criticised practices in French physical and medical education.

-Danjoy was also an advocate for vegetarianism.
-He served as president of the French Vegetarian Society and proposed the creation of an International Vegetarian Federation at an international meeting of the Society in 1907, which led to the creation of the International Vegetarian Union.
-He also founded vegetarian group in Nice and a Catalonian vegetarian society.
+Danjou was also an advocate for vegetarianism.
+He served as president of the French Vegetarian Society and proposed the creation of an International Vegetarian Federation at an international meeting of the society in 1907.
+The proposal led to the creation of the International Vegetarian Union.
+He also founded a vegetarian group in Nice and a Catalonian vegetarian society.

 World War I service

-At the outbreak of World War I, Danjou volunteered for mobilization.
-He initially served in the trenches of the Argonne, but his desire for greater involvement led to his deployment to the Armée d'Orient.
-There, he participated in the retreat from Serbia under extreme conditions, including temperatures as low as -20 C.
+At the outbreak of World War I, Danjou volunteered for mobilisation.
+He initially served in the trenches of the Argonne and was later deployed to the Armée d'Orient.
+He took part in the retreat from Serbia, including during temperatures described by Tissié as falling to -20 C.

-During this campaign, he contracted malaria from mosquitoes near the Vardar River.
-Despite his illness, he continued to serve.
-In Greece, he transformed a marshland camp into a model hospital that became a "garden city", where French soldiers were well cared for under his leadership.
+During the campaign, Danjou contracted malaria near the Vardar River.
+He continued to serve in Greece, where he organised a hospital camp for French soldiers.

 For his service, Danjou was promoted to lieutenant colonel, awarded the Croix de Guerre 1914–1918, and made an Officer of the Legion of Honour.

 Later life

-Following the war, Danjou faced significant challenges in re-establishing his civilian medical career in Nice.
-Despite his struggles, he continued to participate in medical and public health conferences across France, advocating for modernization and reform.
-His relentless efforts earned him both admiration and opposition, as he often clashed with mediocrity and resistance to change.
+After the war, Danjou had difficulty re-establishing his civilian medical career in Nice.
+He continued to attend medical and public health conferences in France and argued for changes in medical and public health practice.

 Personal life and death

 In 1902, Danjou married Marie Louise Scheppens in Aude.

-Danjou died at the age of 63 on 12 May 1926, in the 14th arrondissement of Paris.
-It was suspected that he died due to complications from malaria.
-He was buried at Fougax-et-Barrineuf on 17 May.
+Danjou died on 12 May 1926 in the 14th arrondissement of Paris, aged 63.
+Tissié wrote that his death was suspected to have resulted from complications of malaria.
+Danjou was buried at Fougax-et-Barrineuf on 17 May.
 A bronze plaque with a sculpture by Grégoire Calvet was placed on his tomb.